Investing 101

 time and investing

 Whether it’s having an emergency fund grow in an online savings account or asset allocation within our 401k accounts, successful investing plays a huge part in our wealth building strategies.
-It’s very important that we lay out a plan based on our true risk tolerance and time horizon.
-And most important of all, diversify, diversify and diversify.
+It’s very important that we lay out a plan based on our true risk tolerance, time horizon, and to stick to that plan.

 The Case for Low Cost Index Funds